-Pour into a refillable pump type bottle 8oz Clear Glass Boston Round Pump Bottles (affiliate link).
+Pour into a refillable pump type bottle 8oz Clear Glass Boston Round Pump Bottles.
 Shake before use.

 Although this is a great cleanser for the face, I use some pretty heavy duty eyeliner and also lash adhesive.
 A lot of scrubbing needed to get done to get it off, which I don’t like since the eye skin is very delicate.
 Don’t over rub your precious eyes!

 So, I set off to find another natural solution.
 And it was sitting right in my kitchen cupboard—Coconut oil.
 If you have not discovered the immense benefits of coconut oil in your everyday life, I encourage you to take a little trip over to Pinterest and have your mind blown.
 After you finish reading this blog, of course!